canadianakin/terraform-ansible/README.md

     - IE: on the first run, there is no inventory and is only populated on subsequent runs.
     - Needs to be executed twice for the initial run to populate dynamic inventory.
     - This issue would not be present if terraform were to call ansible, because vms would be provisioned first.
-- Difficulty running Ansible independantly from Terraform when desired.
+- Difficulty running Ansible independently from Terraform when desired.
 - The community collection for Ansible is maintained by the community, which may have implications for stability and security.